+WHERE MIGHT THIS SUBJECT TAKE ME IN THE FUTURE?
 This GCSE will equip you to go on to further study.
-You could embark on AS or A-level study, being an apprenticeship or perhaps begin employment in the catering or food industries.
-You'll also have the knowledge and skills to feed yourself (and others) affordably and nutritiously for life.
+You could embark on AS or A-level study, begin an apprenticeship or perhaps begin employment in the catering or food industries.
+You will also have the knowledge and skills to feed yourself (and others) affordably and nutritiously for life.
 This is a GCSE course with a strong practical focus.
-You'll master a variety of technical skills and become proficient in the kitchen.
-In addition, you'll develop an indepth knowledge of food science, food safety, food choice, nutrition and health.
-You'll also develop transferable skills such as: analysis, evaluation, communication skills, working independently, time management and the ability to interpret information and data.
+You will master a variety of technical skills and become proficient in the kitchen.
+In addition, you'll develop an in-depth knowledge of food science, food safety, food choice, nutrition and health.
+The course also develops transferable skills such as analysis, evaluation, communication, working independently, time management and the ability to interpret information and data.